krathalan/miscellaneous-scripts/README.md

 - Update `/etc/pacman.d/mirrorlist` if it hasn't been updated in more than 3.5 days
   - This functionality requires the [reflector](https://www.archlinux.org/packages/community/any/reflector/) package to be installed
+  - If you have the `firefox-nightly` package installed, this script will update it along with the mirrorlist
 - Update installed packages and remove unused packages
 - Clean pacman and yay caches
 - Check your pacman database